-This Student Code of Conduct has been adopted by the Lewisville ISD board of trustees and developed with the advice of the district-level planning and decision-making committee.
+This Student Code of Conduct (Code of Conduct) has been adopted by the Lewisville ISD board of trustees and developed with the advice of the district-level planning and decision-making committee.
 It supports the shared responsibility to create a safe and positive learning environment for all students.
 It provides information to parents and students regarding standards of conduct, consequences of misconduct, and procedures for administering discipline.
-This Code remains in effect during summer school and at all school-related events and activities outside the school year until the board adopts an updated version for the next school year.
+This Code of Conduct remains in effect during summer school and at all school-related events and activities outside the school year until the board adopts an updated version for the next school year.

-The Student Code of Conduct ("Code"), as required by Chapter 37 of the Texas Education Code, provides methods and options for managing student behavior, preventing and intervening in student discipline problems, and imposing discipline.
+The Student Code of Conduct ("Code of Conduct"), as required by Chapter 37 of the Texas Education Code, provides methods and options for managing student behavior, preventing and intervening in student discipline problems, and imposing discipline.